alonshavit/slingshot/README.md

 ## Deliverables And Timeline

-The development timeline regards each deliverable:
+The development timeline regarding each deliverable:

 <table>
   <tr>